AndrewJByrne/GoodAsOldPhones-Swift/README.md

 * In this course I created a Contact/About page but in the final level the page isn't actually part of the app that the user can reach - I should fix that.
 * I intend to watch [Soup to Bits: Try iOS & iOS Operation: Models](https://www.codeschool.com/screencasts/soup-to-bits-try-ios-ios-operation-models)
 [Update 3/62016: I have now complete the above video and the app has been updated as a result.
 You can see some very brief notes here](https://github.com/AndrewJByrne/GoodAsOldPhones-Swift/blob/master/SoupToBits-notes.md)

+From this point on, I will do all updates using issues, mapping each checkin to an issue.

 # Acknowledgements